 Studies of the History of Behavior: Ape, Primitive, and Child, is one of the most important documents you can have for understanding behavior.

 The authors used Darwin’s theories of biological evolution to the theory of cultural and ontogenetic change known to develop from ape to primitive man and eventually to cultural man.
 It also embodies a significant breakthrough of what controlled the nature and development of the human intellect.

 It was found that the ape’s favorite toy was a stick.
 Clever apes even invented a game jumping from a stick.
 You will like to read about the primitive man having superiority over a cultural man.
-How he is better armed by nature with a more acute sense of seeing, hearing, and smelling.
-Read the book!
+How he is better armed by nature with a more acute sense of seeing, hearing, and smell.

 Many people today still are not sure whether to believe – creation or evolution.
 The many stages of evolution from primates that are now extinct has been a very long one.
 Beyond looks, this book will walk you through a number of humanlike behaviors practiced by our ape ancestors.

 16) Sapiens: A Brief History of Humankind by Yuval Noah Harari